-Like any other technology investments, the analytics platform should help speed up the process, help you crunch massive amount of data, and directly support your current business requirements as well as future company goals.
-How exactly would you choose your analytics platform?
+Like any other technology investment, these platforms must help speed up the process, crunch tons of data, and support your current and future business goals.

-- Interview your internal stakeholders and outline what role they will play in the selection of the platform.
+- Inquire with your internal stakeholders and outline what role they will play in the selection.

 - Prepare your data governance plan.

 - Identify high priority and low priority features and functions.

 - List down at least 3-5 platforms to choose from.

 - Come up with a qualification checklist.
 You can use the criteria below: